HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## Performing System Reset While Signed WDAC Policy Is Deployed
+## Performing System Reset While Signed App Control Policy Is Deployed

-If you've deployed a Signed WDAC policy on a system and then decide to reset it, either using local install or cloud download, it will fail during the reset process.
-You must remove the signed WDAC policy prior to performing the reset.
+If you've deployed a Signed App Control policy on a system and then decide to reset it, either using local install or cloud download, it will fail during the reset process.
+You must remove the signed App Control policy prior to performing the reset.

-Unsigned WDAC policies don't have this behavior.
-Since they are neither cryptographically signed nor tamper-proof, they will be removed during the reset process and after reset the system will not have the WDAC policy.
+Unsigned App Control policies don't have this behavior.
+Since they are neither cryptographically signed nor tamper-proof, they will be removed during the reset process and after reset the system will not have the App Control policy.

-This behavior is true for [Lightly managed](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-for-Lightly-Managed-Devices), [Allow Microsoft](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-Fully-managed-device---Variant-3) and [Default Windows](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-Fully-managed-device---Variant-4) WDAC policy types.
+This behavior is true for [Lightly managed](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-for-Lightly-Managed-Devices), [Allow Microsoft](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-Fully-managed-device---Variant-3) and [Default Windows](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-Fully-managed-device---Variant-4) App Control policy types.

 <br>